Download the PDF

 The Audit Committee may ask members of management or others to attend Audit Committee meetings and provide pertinent information when needed.
 The Audit Committee shall meet periodically with management, the independent auditors and Internal Audit in separate executive sessions.

 At least half the members of the Audit Committee will constitute a quorum with a majority of votes of those Committee members present at a meeting in which a quorum has been established being sufficient to adopt a resolution or otherwise take action.
-Meetings may be held in person or by means of a conference telephone or other electronic technology allowing all persons participating in the meeting to hear each other at the same time.
+Meetings may be held in person or by means of a conference telephone, videoconferencing software or other electronic technology allowing all persons participating in the meeting to hear each other at the same time.
 The Committee may act by unanimous consent without a meeting.
-Subject to legal and regulatory requirements and the requirements of stock exchanges, the Committee also may delegate any of its responsibilities to subcommittees as the Committee may deem appropriate.
+Subject to legal and regulatory requirements and the requirements of the NYSE, the Committee also may delegate any of its responsibilities to subcommittees as the Committee may deem appropriate.

 IV.
 Functions and Responsibilities